aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

 ## Hosted Zone Providers

 In order for external DNS to work, you need to supply one or more hosted zones.
-Hosted zones are expected to be supplied levering [resource providers](../resource-providers/index.md).
+Hosted zones are expected to be supplied leveraging [resource providers](../resource-providers/index.md).

 To help customers handle common use cases for Route 53 provisioning the framework provides a few convenience providers that can be registered with the EKS Blueprint Stack.